 Consumer demand for fast, convenient, and well-designed virtual experiences is on the rise, and now is the time for businesses to adjust.
 While there is certainly value in doing things the “old-school” way, today’s brands simply have to embrace the digital way of life if they want to stay in business.

 Retail brands, in particular, can marry physical storefronts with virtual storefronts with more ease than ever before.
-Considering e-commerce will account for 22% of global retail sales by 2023, when it comes to how to start an e-commerce business, finding the best platform to sell online is essential.
-Much thought, care, and consideration are put into finding the right location, space, and decor for a brick-and-mortar store.
+Considering e-commerce will account for 22% of global retail sales by 2023, when it comes to how to start an e-commerce business, finding the best solution to sell online is essential.
+Much thought, care, and consideration are put into finding the right location, space, and décor for a brick-and-mortar store.
 This same attention to detail should be at the forefront when weighing options for various online selling platforms.

 Find What Works for Your Brand

 Some retailers find massive success selling products on social media, while others thrive by launching their own mobile apps.
 What’s right for one brand may not work for another, depending on their audience demographics and behaviors or the way their online home looks and functions.
-Many of today’s sellers are looking for the easiest online selling platform so they can get up and running (and start making sales) as fast as possible.
+Many of today’s sellers are looking for the easiest online selling solution so they can get up and running (and start making sales) as fast as possible.

 If this is the case for your brand, choosing an all-in-one e-commerce platform that allows you to sell across multiple channels is ideal.
 Aside from ease of use on the back end, another consideration is how well you can reach more customers and connect with more shoppers using your chosen selling avenue.
-There are many factors to consider when deciding which is the best platform to sell online, so let’s dig into them.
+There are many factors to consider when deciding which is the best solution to sell online, so let’s dig into them.

 What is an Online Selling Platform?